Frankie Merrifield: Hayes & Yeading United

 Merrifield featured in two of Hayes & Yeading United's pre-season matches after Phil Babb made his interest in the midfielder known.
 On 27 July 2013, he scored one goal in the 3–1 victory over Wealdstone, in the 63rd minute.
 On 15 August, he was announced as one of the club's new summer signings.

 Bishop's Stortford

 In October 2014, Merrifield signed for Bishop's Stortford.
 He scored on his debut against Eastbourne Borough.

 Chelmsford City

 On 31 May 2016, Merrifield joined manager Rod Stringer and teammate Anthony Church in the switch from Bishop's Stortford to Chelmsford City.

+Canvey Island

-On 30 December 2016, Chelmsford City confirmed on their official Twitter profile, that Merrifeld Canvey Island had joined on a dual registration.
+On 30 December 2016, Merrifeld joined Canvey Island on dual registration.

+He signed permanently for the Gulls in June 2017.
+During his time with the club he switched from a midfielder to a striker.

+East Thurrock United

+Merrifield spent one year with the Rocks, scoring 17 goals in all competitions before the season was curtailed due to the COVID-19 pandemic lockdown.

+Bishop's Stortford return

+Merrifield rejoined Bishop's Stortford for the 2020–21 season.
+He spent three years at the club during his second spell, culminating in the team winning the 2022–23 Isthmian League Premier Division, with Merrifield voted Supporters' Player of the Season.

+Billericay Town

+In June 2023 after Bishop's Stortford were promoted to the National League North, Merrifield opted to remain in the Isthmian League Premier Division due to family and work commitments, signing with Billericay Town.